Baker: Hospitals to curtail elective procedures amid ‘rapid increase’ in COVID-19 cases

 Baker urged residents to stop attending gatherings with non-household members because informal get-togethers have been fueling the second surge.

 “My circle of friends has gotten very small.
 There are lots of people we haven’t seen in forever,” Baker explained.
-“I don’t like that, but those are the rules.”
+“I used to have a meal with my dad every single week.
+I haven’t had a meal with my dad since February.
+I don’t like that but those are the rules.”

 After more than 10,000 new coronavirus cases were recorded over the weekend, Baker announced that a number of new winterized test sites will open in communities across the state to meet an increased demand for testing.